Nio-av/LAMP-in-Docker/readme.md

-# LAMP via Docker for Starter
+# LAMP via Docker for Dummys

 XAMP is good for an easy start
 Docker is cool for everything else :)